About the Journal

 - Acknowledgment of Sources: Authors should acknowledge all sources of data used in the research and cite publications that have been influential in the research work.

 - Authorship of the Paper: Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 Others who have made significant contributions must be listed as co-authors.
 Authors also ensure that all the authors have seen and agreed to the submitted version of the manuscript and their inclusion of names as co-authors.

 - Data Access and Retention: Authors should provide raw data related to their manuscript for editorial review and must retain such data.

 - Fundamental Errors in Published Works: If the author(s) discovers a significant error or inaccuracy in the submitted manuscript, then the error or inaccuracy must be reported to the editor.

 - Confidentiality: Information regarding manuscripts submitted by authors should be kept confidential and be treated as privileged information.

-- Acknowledgement of Sources: Manuscript reviewers must ensure that authors have acknowledged all sources of data used in the research.
-Any kind of similarity or overlap between the manuscripts under consideration or with any other published paper of which reviewer has personal knowledge must be immediately brought to the editor's notice.
+- Acknowledgment of Sources: Manuscript reviewers must ensure that authors have acknowledged all sources of data used in the research.
+Any similarity or overlap between the manuscripts under consideration or with any other published paper of which the reviewer has personal knowledge must be immediately brought to the editor's notice.

 - Standards of Objectivity: Review of submitted manuscripts must be done objectively and the reviewers should express their views clearly with supporting arguments.

-- Promptness: In the event that a reviewer feels it is not possible for him/her to complete review of manuscript within stipulated time then this information must be communicated to the editor, so that the manuscript could be sent to another reviewer.
+- Promptness: If a reviewer feels he/she can't complete the review of the manuscript within the stipulated time then this information must be communicated to the editor so that the manuscript could be sent to another reviewer.